quartznet/quartznet/docs/documentation/faq.md

 switches it may be firing at what appears to be 3:00 am and 3:00 pm, but after daylight savings 4:00 am and 4:00 pm.
 This is not a bug

-* the trigger has kept firing exacly every N milliseconds, it just that the "name" of that time that humans impose on that moment has changed.
+* the trigger has kept firing exactly every N milliseconds, it just that the "name" of that time that humans impose on that moment has changed.

-CronTrigger allows you to schedule jobs to fire at certain moments with respect to a "gregorian calendar".
+CronTrigger allows you to schedule jobs to fire at certain moments with respect to a "Gregorian calendar".
 Hence, if you create a trigger to fire every day at 10:00 am, before and after daylight savings time switches it will continue to do so.
-However, depending on whether it was the Spring or Autumn daylight savings event, for that particular Sunday, the actual time interval between the firing of the trigger on Sundary morning at 10:00 am since its firing on Saturday morning at 10:00 am will not be 24 hours, but will instead be 23 or 25 hours respectively.
+However, depending on whether it was the Spring or Autumn daylight savings event, for that particular Sunday, the actual time interval between the firing of the trigger on Sunday morning at 10:00 am since its firing on Saturday morning at 10:00 am will not be 24 hours, but will instead be 23 or 25 hours respectively.